 Well enough about tournaments for the present.
-All being well I hope to meet many more of you during my visits to Nottingham, Budleigh and Bowdon.
+All being well I hope to meet many more of you during my visits to Nottingham, Budleigh and Bowdon for use with schools in other areas, the CA may have to review the financing of these carpets to ensure they are available to all potential borrowers.